MoritzKn/ralculator/README.md

 ## Build instructions
-1. Download the source code from [here](https://github.com/MoritzKn/ralculator/releases) or clone the [git](https://git-scm.com/) project.
+1. Download the source code from [here](https://github.com/MoritzKn/ralculator/releases) or clone the git project.
-2. Download the dependencies and complie the source code with [Cargo](https://crates.io/install).
+2. Download the dependencies and complie the source code using [Cargo](https://crates.io/install).

-After cargo is done the binaries are placed under`./target/release/ralculator`.
+After cargo is done, you can find the binaries under`./target/release/ralculator`.

 ```sh
 git clone https://github.com/MoritzKn/ralculator.git